LostByteSoft/Debian-10/README.md

 Debian bash update and utilities
 --------------------------------------------------------------------

-Debian 11 have some junk software installed by default.
+Debian 9 10 11 (and probably 12) have some junk software installed by default.

-I use Debian 11 free cinnamon x64.
+I use Debian 11.5 non-free cinnamon x64.

 Debian is easy to use and really stable.